adaltas/node-nikita/src/write.coffee.md

             options.log?
 "Mecano `write`: stat destination"
             fs.stat options.ssh, options.destination, (err, stat) ->
               return do_mkdir() if err?.code is 'ENOENT'
-              return next err if err
+              return callback err if err
               if stat.isDirectory()
                 options.destination = "#{options.destination}/#{path.basename options.source}"
                 # Destination is the parent directory, let's see if the file exist inside
                 fs.stat options.ssh, options.destination, (err, stat) ->
                   # File doesnt exist
                   return do_render() if err?.code is 'ENOENT'
-                  return next err if err
+                  return callback err if err
-                  return next new Error "Destination is not a file: #{options.destination}" unless stat.isFile() do_read()
+                  return callback new Error "Destination is not a file: #{options.destination}" unless stat.isFile() do_read()
               else
                 do_read()